iricigor/psaptgetupdate/README.md

 Update-PSRepositoryCache
 ```

 Creates local repository cache.
 Internet connection is required.
 Should be run first, before other examples.
+Command runs for about 4-5 seconds.
+If executed with -Verbose switch, you may actually see how old is server version of index file.

 ### Find-Command